 The Malta Book Festival is the foremost book celebration in the country’s cultural calendar.
 Annually, the MBF boasts an attendance rate of 50,000 visitors, the participation of more than 50 exhibitors, and offers extensive networking opportunities for industry professionals

 2022 Malta Book Festival

-The 2022 Malta Book Festival is being organised by the National Book Council and will be taking place between 23-27 November at the Malta Fairs & Conventions Centre (MFCC) in Ta’ Qali.
+The 2022 Malta Book Festival, organised by the National Book Council, took place between 23-27 November at the Malta Fairs & Conventions Centre (MFCC) in Ta’ Qali.

-School visits at the 2022 Malta Book Festival are back in a big way!
+School visits at the 2022 Malta Book Festival are back.
 We’ve been reaching out to schools inviting them to visit with their students and enjoy the shows curated for them by ŻiguŻajg and of course lots of book browsing.

 Age appropriate shows inspired by Terramaxka Prize winning works on the mornings of Wednesday 23 and Thursday 24 November will be in the Maltese language, and in English on Friday 25.
 Every student registered by their school will also be benefitting from a €5 voucher redeemable from all exhibitors during the Festival.